minichate/minichate.github.io/_posts/2015-08-03-mirroring-docker-on-ec2.markdown

 docker logs -f docker-mirror
 {% endhighlight %}

 Personally, I'm excited to see what comes out of `v2` of the docker registry project; we're already looking at running a completely internal registry backed by S3.
-Unfortunatly, the `registry:2` image currently doesn't support mirroring.
+Unfortunately, the `registry:2` image currently doesn't support mirroring.